Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces: Computing

 \begin{prop} There is an isomorphism $H^*(B\Pin^\pm(2);\bZ[\frac{1}{2}]) \cong \bZ[\frac{1}{2}][p_1]$.
 The class $p_1$ in degree 4 is the first Pontrjagin class of the universal $\Pin^\pm$-bundle. \end{prop}

 Recall that $\MT{Pin^\pm}{2}$ is defined to be the Thom spectrum of the virtual bundle $-\gamma_2^{\Pin^\pm} \to B\Pin^\pm(2)$.
 This has a Thom isomorphism in $\bF_2$-cohomology, so armed with the above data, one may easily compute the $\bF_2$-cohomology of $\MT{Pin^\pm}{2}$ as an $\mathcal{A}_2$-module, and hence compute the $E_2$-page of the Adams spectral sequence in small degrees, which we include as Figure \ref{fig:AdamsSSCharts}.
-Note also that by (\ref{eq:ZHalfHomology}) the group $\pi_1(\MT{Pin^\pm}{2})$ has only even torsion.
+Note also that by (\ref{eq:ZHalfHomology}) the group $\pi_1(\MT{Pin^\pm}{2})$ has no odd torsion.

 \begin{thm} $\pi_1(\MT{Pin^+}{2}) = \bZ/2$. \end{thm} \begin{proof} The only possible differential landing in total degree 1 can be seen not to exist through the $\pi_*(\mathbf{S})$-module structure. \end{proof}